ChristianVillalba/the-complete-web-development-bootcamp/Express.js/README.md

 * So when a **request** comes in to the **server**...
 * ...and before it gets **processed** by all of the **route handlers**,
     * such as our get, pos, put, functions that we've planned for how to deal with a particular request,
-* **the middleware** (something in between) is able to work with these requests before they get processed and reach their final destinations.
+* **The middleware** (something in between) is able to work with these requests before they get processed and reach their final destinations.
     * Middleware can be used to...
-        * change aspects of the request or perform various functions on that request before it goes to its final routing.
+        * Pre-processing: change aspects of the request or perform various functions on that request before it goes to its final routing.
-        * logging the requests.
+        * Logging the requests.
-        * authentication
+        * Authentication
-        * process Errors
+        * Process Errors
 <br/>

 * Middleware functions can: